 For those of you that don’t know me, I’m the Digital Lead Expert at Power Marketing.
 My specialty is simple: I deliver leads.
-I’m a massive marketing nerd, and lovethe art and science of how best to get homebuyers connected to homebuilders.
+I’m a massive marketing nerd who loves the art and science of how to get homebuyers connected to homebuilders.

-In case you didn’t know, single-family home sales are hitting all-time highs, and the 2019 was an exceptional year for our homebuilder clients and most indications suggest 2019 will be the same.
+In case you didn’t know, single-family home sales are hitting all-time highs.
+2018 was an exceptional year for our homebuilder clients and most indications suggest 2019 will be the same.
 With this positive outlook moving forward, and so many new homebuyers – who start (and finish) their home search online – entering the market, I wanted to create this compilation of the 19 best digital marketing tips for homebuilders to give you an enormous edge in 2019.

 We hope you enjoy every word!